-This concludes the introduction.
+This concludes the intro.

 What connection can we make between the two?

-According to The Environmental Impact of the Global Apparel and Footwear Industries, a study published Quantis in 2018, the carbon footprint of your average textile industry product breaks down into the following categories:
+According to the study “The Environmental Impact of the Global Apparel and Footwear Industries” published by the firm Quantis in 2018, the average carbon impact of a textile product in the world is distributed as follows:

 - Synthetics (ex.: polyester, nylon, etc.),